ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 }, delay);
 ```

 I always had problems with `setTimeout`, personal problems.
 You see, the delay you apply as the second argument counts from the moment the function triggers, not the moment the execution ends.
 As a result, if your function takes `400`, and you've set a delay of `600`, The calls will eventually overlap so much, making a mess of everything.
-For that reason, I prefer doing a bit of extra work.
+For that reason, I prefer doing _a bit of extra work_.

 ```js
 function loop(fn, interval){